pgamer78/btt-recorder-docs/docs/startproject.rst

 10. Tap on the word ‘CONTINUE’ at the bottom right of the screen.

 The recording window opens.
-You have now set all your settings and are ready to work within translationRecorder.
+You have now set all your settings and are ready to work within BTT Recorder.

 At any time you may tap the back arrow at the bottom left of the screen.
 That will take you out to the main menu.